tinymce/beehive-flow/README.md

 ### main branch

 A single mainline branch called `main` is used.
+All features and fixes are merged first to the main branch (via feature branches).

-All features and fixes are merged first to the main branch (via feature branches), then cherry-picked to release branches as necessary (via hotfix branches).
+If features need to be backported to older versions, commits should be cherry-picked to hotfix branches then merged to release branches - more on this below.

 ```
   main